-A reference measurement is made by electronically shifting the filter band pass wavelength so that no IR at the CO_2 absorption wavelength is let through.
+A reference measurement is made by electronically shifting the filter band pass wavelength so that no IR at the CO2 absorption wavelength is let through.

-Figure 12-3: CO2 Sensor Theory of Operation
+Figure 12-3.
+CO2 Sensor Theory of Operation

-The sensor computes the ratio between the reference signal and the measurement signal to determine the degree of light absorbed by CO_2 present in the sensor chamber.
-This dual wavelength method of measuring CO_2 allows the instrument to compensate for ancillary effects like sensor aging and contamination.
+The sensor computes the ratio between the reference signal and the measurement signal to determine the degree of light absorbed by CO2 present in the sensor chamber.
+This dual wavelength method of measuring CO2 allows the instrument to compensate for ancillary effects like sensor aging and contamination.

-12.2.1.
-OPERATION WITHIN THE T802 ANALYZER
+12.3.
+OPERATION WITHIN THE T803 ANALYZER

-Operationally, the CO_2 sensor option is transparently integrated into the core analyzer operation.
-All functions can be viewed or accessed through the front panel, just like the functions for O_2 .
+Operationally, both the CO_2 and O_2 sensors are transparently integrated into the core analyzer operation.
+All functions can be viewed or accessed through the front panel.

-- The CO2 concentration is displayed in the upper right-hand corner, alternating with O2 concentration. - Test functions for CO2 slope and offset are viewable from the front panel along with the analyzer's other test functions. - CO2 sensor calibration is performed via the front panel CAL function and is performed in a nearly identical manner as the standard O2 calibration.
-See Section 9.5 for more details. - Stability of the CO2 sensor can be viewed via the front panel (see Section 9.5.3).
+- The CO2 concentration is displayed in the upper right-hand corner, alternating with O2 concentration. - Test functions for the slope and offset of CO2 and of O2 are viewable from the front panel along with the analyzer's other test functions. - Calibration of each sensor is performed via the front panel CAL.
+See Section 9 for more details.

+Stability of each sensor can be viewed via the front panel (see Section 9).